Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/alpha_centauri.md

 The multi-GPU sub-cluster "Alpha Centauri" has been installed for AI-related computations (ScaDS.AI).

-The up-to-date hardware specification is documentated on [this site](hardware_overview.md#amd-rome-cpus-nvidia-a100).
+The up-to-date hardware specification is documented on [this site](hardware_overview.md#amd-rome-cpus-nvidia-a100).

 ## Usage